Pat Buchanan: News commentator

 Buchanan returned to his column and began regular appearances as a broadcast host and political commentator.
 He co-hosted a three-hour daily radio show with liberal columnist Tom Braden called the Buchanan-Braden Program.
 He delivered daily commentaries on NBC radio from 1978 to 1984.
-Buchanan started his TV career as a regular on The McLaughlin Group and CNN's Crossfire (inspired by Buchanan-Braden) and The Capital Gang, making him nationally recognizable.
+Buchanan started his TV career as a regular on The McLaughlin Group and CNN's Crossfire (inspired by Buchanan-Braden) and Capital Gang, making him nationally recognizable.
 His several stints on Crossfire occurred between 1982 and 1999; his sparring partners included Braden, Michael Kinsley, Geraldine Ferraro, and Bill Press.

 Buchanan was a regular panelist on The McLaughlin Group.
 He appeared most Sundays alongside John McLaughlin and the more liberal Newsweek journalist Eleanor Clift.
 His columns are syndicated nationally by Creators Syndicate.